rust-lang/rfcs/text/0000-enum-variant-types.md

 Specifically, variant types act differently to enum types in the following case:
 - When pattern-matching on a variant type, only the constructor corresponding to the variant is considered possible.
-Therefore one may irrefutably pattern-match on a variant:
+Therefore you may irrefutably pattern-match on a variant:

 ```rust
 enum Sum { A(u32), B, C }